 Pretty soon, you’ll notice yourself refraining from the impulsive discretionary expenses that used to throw you off.

 Sometimes even being crystal clear on our goals and priorities isn’t enough to combat that craving for Taco Bell or resist that amazing sale on your favorite jeans.

-Force yourself to wait 24 hours, or for larger purchases 30 days, before you commit to buying.
+Force yourself to wait 24 hours, or 30 days for more expensive items before you commit to buying.

 - prompt you to do more research